 All I know is if I’m going to buy a pressure cooker in the near future, I’m not doing it online.

 I’m scared.
 And not of the right things.

-In 2017, a Long Island, New York, resident was visited by police after someone at her employer reviewed her web search history.
-I think she and her family are lucky there last names don't seem "foreign."
-It seems 'trying to learn how to cook lentils' can be construed as a possible preparation for terrorism.
+In 2017, a Long Island, New York resident was visited by police after her employer reviewed her web search history.
+I think she and her family are lucky their last names don’t seem “foreign.”
+It seems ‘trying to learn how to cook lentils’ can be construed as a possible preparation for terrorism.

 I found that article via Bruce Schneier’s post on insider threat detection.

 The “if you have done nothing wrong, you have nothing to worry about” theory, that some people with their heads up their arses keep reiterating, can’t be defended.

 I love this from a commenter on the original Burce Schneier post.